DFXswiss/services/docs/test-architecture.md

 - **The RealUnit quotes and dashboard visual specs answer the admin list themselves.**
   `e2e/realunit-quotes.spec.ts` and `e2e/realunit-dashboard.spec.ts` fulfil
-  `GET /v1/realunit/admin/quotes` (and, on the dashboard, holders, token info, price history, transactions, the three admin stats paths buy-volume, holders and registration, and `GET /v1/realunit/referral/admin/prize-wallet`) with synthetic fixtures that include `userId`, `userName` and `deactivatedAt`.
+  `GET /v1/realunit/admin/quotes` (and, on the dashboard, holders, token info, price history, transactions, the three admin stats paths buy-volume, holders and registration, `GET /v1/realunit/referral/admin/prize-wallet`, and `GET /v1/realunit/referral/admin/payouts`) with synthetic fixtures that include `userId`, `userName` and `deactivatedAt`.
   They also fulfil staff/bootstrap GETs (`/v1/language`, `/v1/fiat`, `/v1/asset`, `/v1/bankAccount`,
   `/v1/country`, `/v1/setting/infoBanner`, `/v2/user`) so a synthetic unsigned JWT does not 401.
   A green run proves the quote list, pending-table, stats-chart and prize-wallet-card fixtures render.
-It does not prove that the API returns those payloads, that login or token verification works, or that those staff/settings, stats or prize-wallet endpoints return real data.
+It does not prove that the API returns those payloads, that login or token verification works, or that those staff/settings, stats, prize-wallet or payouts endpoints return real data.
 - **The RealUnit referral visual spec answers the relation list and promo list itself.**
   `e2e/realunit-referral.spec.ts` fulfils `GET /v1/realunit/referral/admin/relations` and
   `GET /v1/realunit/referral/promo` with synthetic fixtures: an empty promo list on the